The Taxing Impact of State Taxes

-Training camps officially begin around one month prior to the regular season.
+NBA training camps officially begin 29 days prior to the start of the regular season.
 The regular season lasts 170 days.
 The playoffs can last another two months for teams which make it through to the NBA Finals.
 Players are typically provided approximately 16 days off during the season.
 Therefore, duty days can extend up to 245 days or so for any given year.
 If a player’s annual salary is $5 million, he can be said to earn $20,408 per duty day.
 Therefore, each state, city or municipality with a jock tax that uses this duty day calculation methodology will consider his salary to be $20,408 times the number of duty days spent in that jurisdiction.

 All the individual state tax collectors have left to do is multiply their prorated salary calculation by the state’s applicable tax rate in order to calculate the non-resident player’s tax obligation.